fish-shell/fish-shell/doc_src/index.rst

 There are four fish builtins that let you execute commands only if a specific criterion is met.
 These builtins are :ref:`if <cmd-if>`, :ref:`switch <cmd-switch>`, :ref:`and <cmd-and>` and :ref:`or <cmd-or>`.

-The ``switch`` command is used to execute one of possibly many blocks of commands depending on the value of a string.
+The :ref:`switch <cmd-switch>` command is used to execute one of possibly many blocks of commands depending on the value of a string.
 See the documentation for :ref:`switch <cmd-switch>` for more information.

 The other conditionals use the `exit status <#variables-status>`_ of a command to decide if a command or a block of commands should be executed.
 See their documentation for more information.